Master Your Emotions: A Self-Regulation Guide from LGBT Counselling Melbourne

-Do you get the impression in therapy or a self-development space that rationalising is bad?
-Alternatively, do you believe that to connect with an emotion, you should spend all day languishing in it, with the intention of 'feeling your feelings'?
-If this resonates, you're not alone.
-This week, my partner had a tough day, and with the intention of not rationalising and being with his feelings, he spent all day feeling bad.
+This week, my partner had a tough day, and with the intention of not rationalising and simply "being" with his feelings, he spent all day feeling bad.
 Later that evening, we realised we had never discussed balancing feeling and thinking and how this relates to self-attunement and self-regulation.
 What my partner had not been taught is that to move through, learn from, and soothe a difficult feeling, we need both our thinking and feeling to work together.
-In this post, I will walk you through what this looks like and the difference it can make when you're feeling bad.
+In the context of LGBT counselling Melbourne, I walk clients through what this looks like and the profound difference it can make when you're feeling low.
 By incorporating our thinking and feeling awareness in the correct order, we can build self-trust and greater inner safety.

-Name Your Emotions Without Judgement – A Tip from an LGBTQIA+ therapist in Melbourne
+Name Your Emotions Without Judgement

 Challenge Your Thoughts by Identifying the Stories Behind Them

-Place your hand on where you feel the feeling and name it e.g. 'Oh!
-I'm feeling angry.'
+Locate & Name: Place your hand on the feeling and name it (e.g., "I'm feeling angry").

 Frequently Asked Questions About Emotional Regulation and LGBTQIA+ Therapy in Melbourne